sclorg/django-ex/README.md

 9. Open your browser and go to http://127.0.0.1:8000, you will be greeted with the eDivorce homepage.
 In dev mode, you can log in with any username and the password 'divorce'.

+### SCSS Compilation

+SASS compilation is now handled by the internal `django-sass-processor` package.
+In local development, it compiles `*.scss` files it finds into the same directory when they're loaded in the browser (thereafter it recompiles on load when it detects changes by timestamp difference).
+The file is collected into the `staticfiles` directory during build, so doesn't add overhead in production.

 ## OpenShift deployment